worldwidee/smart_app/README.md

 </p>

 Easy and simple way to design your application.<br/>
 Creating the application skeleton could be tough.
 You can use this skeleton we prepared for you, after you complete the simple steps below.
 Work on a single project to create your multi-platform app instead of separating your project for any specific platform.
-We have also prepared a lot of widgets to make your job easier.
+We have also prepared a lot of widgets to make your job easier.<br/>
 -Note: The application which was located inside example folder is ready to utilize.
 Just do your own fine tuning and go ahead start building your own, project with given features below.

 ## Features

-Page management is ready to use.
+Page management is ready to use.<br/>
-Writing textstyle  again and again could become a boring task, you will have an access to your own textstyle.
+Writing textstyle  again and again could become a boring task, you will have an access to your own textstyle.  <br/>
-You will be able to access these features easily from anywhere in the application.
+You will be able to access these features easily from anywhere in the application.<br/>
 - Page management
 - Responsive textstyle(for mobile)
 - Manage appearances of your application